ci-sumi/stresslessquiz/README.md

 As a first-time user, I desire a dynamic and enjoyable experience, feeling motivated to complete the quiz and learn from the results.

+I want to input my name at the start to personalize the experience and make it more attractive.

 ### Returning User
 As a returning user, I want to easily resume the quiz from where I left off without any hassle.

 As a returning user, I want to see new or randomized questions each time to keep the quiz fresh and engaging.

-As a returning user, I want to input my name at the start to personalize the experience and make it more attractive.

 As a returning user, I want to be motivated by a dynamic and enjoyable quiz experience that encourages me to improve my performance with each attempt.